KICP: History

 On August 5, 2011, Connoisseur announced the sale of both KZHZ and KZHC to Iowa State University, which planned to convert the two stations into non-commercial outlets as part of the Iowa Public Radio network.
 As a result, KZHZ became the second station in Des Moines to drop the rhythmic format, but on October 25, 2011, Saga Communications announced the move of the format to a new translator at 99.9 FM and the HD2 subchannel of classic hits KIOA.

-On November 1, 2011 KZHZ changed their call letters to KICP.
+On November 1, 2011, KZHZ changed its call letters to KICP.

+Effective June 30, 2022, KICP's license was transferred to Iowa Public Radio, Inc.